 Journalist, photographer and blogger, I have a soft spot for the lesser visited corners of the world.
 After almost ten years of expat and semi-nomadic life, I came back to my homeland, Italy, to settle in Rome and make it my base for future travels.

-Who’s read my blog knows that what I like the most when I travel is to dig deep into other countries’ culture, traditions, social customs and explore them in all their idiosyncrasies.
-I’ve always tried to avoid filling my posts with the basic information available by performing a simple Google search, and strived to publish more personal impressions instead.
+What I like the most when I travel is to dig deep into other countries’ culture, traditions, social customs and explore them in all their idiosyncrasies.
+I’ve always tried to avoid filling my posts with the basic information available by performing a simple Google search, and striven to publish more personal impressions instead.

 My goal, as a travel writer, is to make readers feel less far from any foreign country, less scared of and more embracing towards the “different”.
-This is why, when I was asked to integrate geography classes with my own travel experiences at a high school in Sardinia, I took it as a fantastic opportunity to make it easier for 13-year-old students to understand that “different” doesn’t mean “wrong”, and possibly giving them a bit of my wanderlust.
+This is why, when I was asked to integrate geography classes with my own travel experiences at a high school in Sardinia, I took it as a great opportunity to make it easier for 13-year-old students to understand that “different” doesn’t mean “wrong”, and possibly leaving them with a bit of my wanderlust.

-For a sample of my published work you can check my Published Articles page and if you want to contact me, I can be reached at angelacorrias[@]gmail.com.
+For a sample of my published work you can check my Published Articles page while if you want to contact me directly, I can be reached at angelacorrias[@]gmail.com.